 A Conversation with Curtis Chong.

-In July 2024, I had the opportunity to interview Curtis Chong, a dedicated advocate for accessibility and voting rights, along with Colin Wong from gotomedia, via Zoom.
-Our conversation focused on the strides made in accessibility across the U.S. and the obstacles that still need to be overcome.
+In July 2024, I had the opportunity to interview Curtis Chong, a dedicated advocate for accessibility and voting rights, alongside Colin Wong from gotomedia, via Zoom.
+Our conversation focused on the strides made in accessibility across the U.S. and the challenges that remain.
+Thanks to Curtis’ lobbying and advocacy, he has contributed to the improvement of more accessible mail-in voting practices in the two states where he has lived: New Mexico and Colorado.
 With the upcoming election on the horizon, the importance of accessible voting is greater than ever.
-It’s crucial that every citizen—regardless of age or ability—has the right to vote privately and independently.
+It is crucial that every citizen—regardless of age or ability—has the right to vote privately and independently.

 ___________________________________________